Short Term Advances ("Change Funds")

 Revisions: Review and editorial revisions August 27, 2021

-Chart of Accounts Maintenance Policy
+Financial Accounting and Chart of Accounts Policy

-Title: Chart of Accounts Maintenance Policy
+Title: Financial Accounting and Chart of Accounts Policy

 Policy Owner: Accounting Office